Law

 Criminals: The Necessary Evil for the Civil Society:

 There are many similarities between criminals and weeds.
 Criminals grow automatically in every society, and society has to work hard to weed out these criminals.
-Criminals like weeds are so powerful and competitive that they have the power to defeat civilized people.
+Criminals, like weeds, are so powerful and competitive that they have the power to defeat civilized people.
 They are, therefore, fought jointly by society.
 Yet, in every society, there is a crime, and there are criminals.
 We are used to looking at criminals as an unnecessary evil, just like weeds.
-Yet if God (Nature) is the creator of all, then everything in this world must have been created with a purpose.
+Yet if God (Nature) is the creator of all, then Everything in this world must have been created with a purpose.
 “What could be the purpose of the creation of criminals?”
 We wonder.

 Criminals are, as a matter of fact, the creation of the civilized world.
-There would be no law in an uncivilized world, so there can be no violation of the law and hence, no criminal.
-If we wish to understand criminals’ utility in the civilized world, we must imagine the world of nature without weeds.
-In such a world, all plants will have to be grown by the man with artificial watering – canals, tube-wells, and other irrigation systems used for agriculture.
-In all certainty, man will grow only such crops and plants useful to man, and the rest of the species would surely not survive in man’s world.
-Further, man’s energy is limited.
-With all his effort, he can hardly take care of a minuscule part of the world by artificial plantation.
-The rest of the physical world would be without plants and so without oxygen, other animal life, and eco-system.
-This will soon lead to the end of the world, including the human being.
+There would be no law in an uncivilized world, so there can be no violation of the law and, hence, no criminal.
+To understand criminals’ utility in the civilized world, we must imagine a world of nature without nature.
+In such a world, all plants must be grown by tan with artificial watering – canals, tube wells, and other agricultural irrigation systems.
+In all certainty, man will grow only such crops and plants useful to man, and the rest of the species will surely not survive in man’s world.

 The Path of Heroism:

 We can find numerous examples of great people who have broken the law and been punished for their criminal acts in history.
-The list includes people like Christ, Prophet Mohammad, Socrates, and Galileo.
+The list includes phrist, Prophet Mohammad, Socrates, and Galileo.
 Yet, these people changed the history of the world, and they are rightly worshiped as heroes by the masses even after their death.
 How many people have you ever known who have become heroes without breaking the law and committing crimes in their time?
 Perhaps none.
 Heroes are created not by following the law but by breaking the law.

 Rule of Divine Law: